lvgl/docs_old/v7/en/html/_sources/overview/layer.md.txt

 lv_obj_set_click(lv_layer_top(), true);
 ```

-The `layer_sys` is also using for similar purpose on LVGL.
-For example, it places the mouse cursor there to be sure it's always visible.
+The `layer_sys` is also used for a similar purpose on LVGL.
+For example, it places the mouse cursor above all layers to be sure it's always visible.